edgelesssys/marblerun.sh/content/docs/introduction.md

 ## Key features

-:lock: Authentication and integrity verification of microservices wrt. the Manifest
+:lock: Authentication and integrity verification of microservices based on the Manifest

 :key: Secrets management for microservices